kubernetes/kubernetes/docs/devel/development.md

 ## Unit tests

 ```
-cd kubernetes
+cd lmktfy
 hack/test-go.sh
 ```

 Alternatively, you could also run:

 ```
-cd kubernetes
+cd lmktfy
 godep go test ./...
 ```

 If you only want to run unit tests in one package, you could run ``godep go test`` under the package directory.
-For example, the following commands will run all unit tests in package kubelet:
+For example, the following commands will run all unit tests in package lmktfylet:

 ```
-$ cd kubernetes # step into kubernetes' directory.
+$ cd lmktfy # step into lmktfy' directory.
-$ cd pkg/kubelet
+$ cd pkg/lmktfylet
 $ godep go test
 # some output from unit tests
 PASS
-ok      github.com/GoogleCloudPlatform/kubernetes/pkg/kubelet   0.317s
+ok      github.com/GoogleCloudPlatform/lmktfy/pkg/lmktfylet   0.317s
 ```

 ## Coverage